buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcSpiral.md

+# IfcSpiral

 Spirals are curves that revolve around a point while increasing its length.
 In general, these curves are parameterized in the following way:
 <!-- end of short definition -->

 x = r(φ) cosφ